bytesumo/HEAL/README.md

 RGEP Examples
 =============

-This repository will server as my test of pulling together a worked example of RGEP, Robust Gene Expression Programming using the HEAL library.
+This repository will serve as my test of pulling together a worked example of RGEP, Robust Gene Expression Programming using the HEAL library.

 Paper to review is here:
 https://ac.els-cdn.com/S1877050911004972/1-s2.0-S1877050911004972-main.pdf?_tid=6305469a-13ff-11e8-b7f4-00000aab0f26&acdnat=1518885011_942a832139f81e71624868b29c447939